BukGet/api/docs/help.md

 **name**

   * *Type*: Unicode String
   * *Description*: The package name.
-This field must both not have any spaces and must match the name used for packaging and in the Bukkit forums.
+This field must not have any spaces, must match the name used for packaging and in the Bukkit forums.

 **authors**